Everyone seems to be ditching their motorboat for a fishing kayak. Who wouldn’t want to access some of the best hidden honey holes?

 13. Get an Anchor Trolley System

 Fishing kayaks are lightweight.
 It is something you appreciate when transporting your kayak but not when it keeps moving while you’re fishing.
 If you are new to kayaking, have someone teach you to anchor your kayak properly.
 Incorrect anchoring is one of the leading causes of boating accidents.

 Kayak anchors are a fantastic invention.
 They are usually light and easy to bring with you.
 To make a kayak anchor more efficient (and safer), you will need an anchor trolley system.
 It is not as complicated as it sounds.
 It is a small simple system that gives you options and a sense of control when anchored.
 Learn all about it here.

 You can only carry so much on your fishing kayak.
 Bringing everything you think you need will only make you uncomfortable.
 As they say, “less is more.”
 It’s not like you’ll be gone for days.
 Your first few kayak fishing trips will be short.
 Bring necessary items only.
 Since you won’t be going far initially, you can experiment to know what is necessary for you and what isn’t.

 15. Start Small

-It has been mentioned above that in the beginning, your trips will be short—as they should be.
+It has been mentioned in the fishing tips above that in the beginning, your fishing trips will be short—as they should be.
 Curb your enthusiasm and don’t do anything extreme.